 - 25% of rent for September, October, November, December 2020 and January 2021 for YOUR ADDRESS.

-As long as you do this, your landlord cannot legally evict you.
+As long as you do this, your landlord would not legally be able to evict you.
 Even if you have been submitting declarations each month, if your landlord issues you a Notice to Pay Rent or Quit, you should reply with another declaration.
 If your landlord files an eviction case against you, you still must respond to the lawsuit!

-Starting on August 1, 2021, your landlord can also sue you in small claims court for your unpaid rent.
+Starting on November 1, 2021, landlords can start suing tenants for unpaid rent.

 If you have not made full rent payments for any month since March 2020, your landlord must issue you a “15-day Notice to Pay Rent or Quit.”
 They must also give you a blank copy of the declaration form to return.
 We recommend that you fill out a declaration and return it by your rent due date each month, even if your landlord doesn’t send you the 15-day notice.
 Click here for a copy of the declaration form.
 You can also use this free tool to send your letter.
 Even if you have been submitting declarations each month, if your landlord issues you a Notice to Pay Rent or Quit, you should reply with another declaration.

 While these laws protect you from eviction, it doesn’t mean your landlord won’t still try to evict you.
 If you receive an eviction lawsuit, you must file an answer to the lawsuit!
 The court won’t know your landlord is violating these laws if you don’t tell it!
 If you receive a notice of any kind or paperwork from the court, do not move out of your home until a court orders you to!

 You should seek legal help immediately if: